oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

 ## Task 3: Connect the Library to the Book Details Page
 In this step, you are going to connect the My Library page to the Book Details page to allow a user to view details for any book in their library, as well as remove a book from their library or mark a book as "Read."

-1. In the rendering pane, right click on the Actions section underneath the Want to Read region and select **Create Action**.
+1. In the rendering pane, right-click on the Actions section underneath the Want to Read region and select **Create Action**.

 2. Set the following properties: